seangwright/kentico-xperience-13-style-guide/README.md

 ## Style Guide

+The full style guide can be found in [STYLE_GUIDE.md](./STYLE_GUIDE.md)

 ## Contributing

+If you have topics or ideas you'd like discuss in a less formal way, join us in the [GitHub Discussions](https://github.com/seangwright/kentico-xperience-13-style-guide/discussions) for this project.

+If you have a specific problem or feature suggestion, open an issue:

 - Problem with an existing recommendation: [Open an Problem Report](https://github.com/seangwright/kentico-xperience-13-style-guide/issues/new?template=bug_report.md)
 - Suggestion for a new area not covered by this guide: [Open a Feature Request](https://github.com/seangwright/kentico-xperience-13-style-guide/issues/new?template=feature_request.md)